Chickens do not like to be dirty birds – they love dirt, and hate water. It is just that simple, fellow homesteaders.

 This small plastic container is a nice size for just a single hen to use at once.
 The plastic is more thin than a standard storage tub, but thick enough to last for several years even after drilling some drainage holes into it.

 These tubs come in deep 5-gallon sizes like the one pictured above, or one to three gallon more shallow tubs.
-They are commonly available at livestock supply stores like Tractor Supply, Rural King, and on Amazon.
+They are commonly available at livestock supply stores and online.

 The thick rubber makes the tubs durable and heavy enough to last for years.
 Because of the thickness of the rubber, holes can be drilled into the livestock tub without worry over tearing.